0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/identity/api/create-identity.md

 Creating an Identity is the first step that an Integrator needs to follow for using Polygon ID SDK.
 An identity is created with a unique identifier that is used to:

 - Authenticate an Integrator/User
-- Authenticate with the Issuer for issuing claims (credentials) to the Identity.
-Then these claims are securely stored on the wallet.
+- Authenticate with the Issuer for issuing credentials to the Identity.
+Then these credentials are securely stored on the wallet.

 ## Create an Identity

 In the SDK, an identity is created using `createIdentity()` function.
 This is the entry point for any Integrator.

 ```
-Future<PrivateIdentityEntity> createIdentity({String? secret, required blockchain, required network})
+Future<PrivateIdentityEntity> createIdentity({String? secret, required blockchain, required network});

 {
     return _createIdentityUseCase.execute(
         param: CreateIdentityParam(
       secret: secret,
     ));